 Muck Rack’s State of Journalism 2020 report just came out, and like it did last year, it shows that PR success hinges on the time-honored practices of building relationships and giving media what they want: timely stories that plug into the zeitgeist.
 The annual survey polled over 1,000 members of the media on areas that intersect with PR, such as pitching, news sources, social media and what they think of PR pros.
-Here are a few tidbits to give you a feel for the state of PR play.
+Here are a few tidbits to give you a feel for the state of PR play and how to reach journalists.

 Don’t ignore social networks if you want media attention.